LiamMullen8/The-Virus/README.md

 ![IMG_20210629_184142](https://user-images.githubusercontent.com/66106514/124024064-b6453500-d9bc-11eb-83e5-ad78f822a682.jpg)

 Might have to switch the resistor out but I think she might have survived.
+You can clearly see the warping and bubbling from the extreme heat and stress on this little 10 Ohm resistor.

 ![IMG_20210629_184154](https://user-images.githubusercontent.com/66106514/124024070-b7766200-d9bc-11eb-8c91-c5e41dc4a85f.jpg)